NikitaDzer/DiffDaemon/README.md

 # DiffDaemon - track your changes

 ## Description
-DiffDaemon is a linux daemon that save file system changes and restore previous states.
+DiffDaemon is a linux daemon that save file system changes and restore previous states. <br>
+Incremental backups are saved until the OS is restarted.

 ## Prerequisites